jadecobra/python_tdd_exercises/source/objects/classes.rst

 *********************************************************************************

 * :ref:`what is an object?`
-* :ref:`what is a class attribute?`
+* :ref:`what is a object attribute?`
 * :ref:`what is a method?`
-* :ref:`how can I make sure things my tests need are run before every test?<how to use the setUp method to reset class attributes for every test>`
+* :ref:`how can I make sure things my tests need are run before every test?<how to use the setUp method to reset object attributes for every test>`
 * :ref:`what is the staticmethod decorator?`

 ----